 Watch a movie, Broadway performance, or listen to a live concert at this historic vaudeville/movie palace during your Central Florida vacation.
-The King, Elvis Presley, once played there.
+The King, Elvis Presley, once played here.

 Vaudeville Theatre and Movie Palace

-Upon approaching the Polk Theatre, it seems fairly standard, aside from its iconic marquee sign that has made its way onto the Instagram feeds and Pinterest boards of the masses.
-But the moment you walk into the building from the bustling streets of downtown Lakeland, you’ll understand that the Polk Theatre isn’t your standard theatre.
+Upon approaching Polk Theatre, it seems fairly standard, aside from its iconic marquee sign that is a popular backdrop for Instagram photos.
+But the moment you walk into the building, you’ll understand that Polk Theatre isn’t your standard theatre.

 Elvis Presley’s Signature